rambly/ZeldaClassic-zscript-docs/2.53.2/docs/global.md

 12. Screen Scrolling
 13. Drawing from FFCs

-**NOTE**
+!!! note
-:	Drawing from FFCs technically occurs with other Drawing, but as it is issued after `Waitdraw()`, it is offset (a frame late) and renders after screen scrolling, and after any other drawing in the same frame as draw instructions from FFCs are called.
+	Drawing from FFCs technically occurs with other Drawing, but as it is issued after `Waitdraw()`, it is offset (a frame late) and renders after screen scrolling, and after any other drawing in the same frame as draw instructions from FFCs are called.
 To ensure that drawing done by FFCs is in sync with other drawing, it is imperative to call it from your global script, using the FFC to trigger global conditions that cause global drawing instructions that are called before `Waitdraw()` in your global active script to evaluate true.

 	Anything placed after `Waitdraw()` will not present graphical effects until the next frame.
 It is possible to read/store `Link->Tile`, `Link->Dir` and other variables *after* `Waitdraw()` in one frame, and then use these values to modify other pointer members so that they are drawn correctly at the next execution of `Waitdraw()`.

-**Waitdraw() in FFC and item scripts**
+!!! important "Waitdraw() in FFC and item scripts"
-:	As of 2.53.2, calling `Waitdraw()` in an FFC script or an item script is not allowed or advised.
+	As of 2.53.2, calling `Waitdraw()` in an FFC script or an item script is not allowed or advised.
 It will throw an error in the compiler and may result in unexpected behavior.

 ---